lanl/InferA/README.md

 ## Key Features
 - Human-in-the-Loop: Allows continuous human feedback and supervision
+- Provenance Tracking: Keeps all intermediate data, code, and reasoning so workflows can be replicated
-- State Persistence: Saves all generated outputs and states for easy "time travel"
+- State Persistence: Saves all states to allow "time travel" to intermediate steps in previous runs
 - Metadata-Aware Reasoning: Uses RAG for context-aware column selection
 - Sandboxed Code Execution: Ensures data integrity with read-only access to the main dataset
 - Optimized Token Usage: Efficient agent communication (Average run: <40,000 tokens, ~$0.09 with GPT-4)

 # Getting Started

-# Setting up local ollama
+## Setting up local ollama

 1. Installing ollama - follow the first part of these instructions: https://copdips.com/2025/03/installing-ollama-without-root.html